 You should avoid speaking to children immediately following their incident.
-This can tamper with their memory of the event and negatively affect their situation.
+Discussing what happened with the child can tamper with their memory of the event and negatively affect their situation.
 Instead, bring in appropriate professionals like the police and health care providers.

 When Should I Call a Lawyer?

 Contact an attorney as soon as you think a child has been harmed.

 People wonder at what point they should seek legal representation.
 In a criminal case, the state will handle the prosecution.
 However, if you chose to sue the perpetrator in civil court, you will need an attorney that is qualified and experienced in seeking personal injury compensation on your behalf.
 In these circumstances, it is essential to find a lawyer as soon as possible, but after the police have been contacted and begin criminal prosecution.
 A lawyer will need to investigate and gather essential evidence necessary to a civil case.
 Resolving a civil case takes time -- sometimes up to a year or two -- so the sooner you start, the sooner you can finish.
 To read more about what a competent attorney can and should be doing for your child, read our article here.

 Should I Avoid Talking To Anyone?